How HCP Works

 - Linking their flavor to genetics for natural reproduction

-- Recognizing and rewarding the growers who cultivate them
+- Recognizing and rewarding the farmers who cultivate fine flavor cacao trees.

 Here is how the process works:

 - A. APPLY TO THE HCP: After filling out the application, applicants submit six (6) kilograms of their best beans for evaluation.

 - B. THE USDA processes the application and begins genetic evaluation.

 - C. THE HCP LAB at Guittard Chocolate processes the beans ANONYMOUSLY into chocolate and liquor for sampling.